Feedforward Vs Feedback: Understanding The Differences And Benefits

 Additionally, feedback mechanisms may be limited by the lack of context or specificity.
 Generic feedback that lacks specific examples or actionable steps for improvement may not be as effective as targeted and detailed feedback.
 Feedback providers should strive to provide specific examples and suggestions to enhance the usefulness and impact of the feedback.

-Moreover, feedback mechanisms may face limitations in terms of timeliness.
+Moreover, feedback mechanisms may face in terms of timeliness.
 Delayed feedback may lose its effectiveness as individuals may struggle to connect the feedback to the specific context or situation.
 Therefore, it is crucial to provide timely feedback to ensure its relevance and applicability.

 Table: Comparison of Challenges and Limitations